 U.S. stores: 352

-The corporate parent of northeastern supermarket ShopRite as well as smaller grocery chains Price Rite and The Fresh Grocer affirms in an online FAQ on customer and employee safety that “store associates and customers are required to wear masks or face coverings.”
+The corporate parent of northeastern supermarket ShopRite as well as smaller grocery chains Price Rite and The Fresh Grocer requires “that all customers wear a face covering while shopping,” according to its FAQs on customer and employee safety, which also notes that the states in which Wakefern chains operate currently have mask mandates.

 NRF rank: 30

 The off-price department store started “requiring all customers and associates to wear a face covering” on Aug.
 3 and continues to do so, according to its store safety guidelines.